-There are various scenarios which are discussed to analysis and conclude the scope of this paragraph in Schedule I. Readers may refer to the above circular hosted on www.cbic.gov.in to understand those scenarios.
-One interesting aspect to highlight in this circular is that 'whether the agent is required to issue invoice to customer in his own name or in the name of the Principal' is a question that must be determined by the flow of transactions and not left flexible in the hands of the agent.
+There are various scenarios which are discussed to analysis and conclude the scope of this paragraph in Schedule I. One interesting aspect to highlight in this circular is that 'whether the agent is required to issue invoice to customer in his own name or in the name of the Principal' is a question that must be determined by the flow of transactions and not left flexible in the hands of the agent.
 But this circular appears to wait upon the agent to confirm who will issue the invoice.
-This aspect can cause great concern because a c&f agent who handles the goods - receive, store and dispatch - on the Principal may pay GST on commission and later it might be imposed on this agent to pay tax 'as if' this entire arrangement were a 'trading transcation' by fiction in para 3 of sch I. At that time, thing would have already concluded and irreversible.
+This aspect can cause great concern because a c&f agent who handles the goods - receive, store and dispatch - on the Principal may pay GST on commission and later it might be imposed on this agent to pay tax 'as if' this entire arrangement were a 'trading transaction' by fiction in para 3 of sch I. At that time, thing would have already concluded and irreversible.

 Experts hold the view that 'if agent handles the goods belonging to Principal', this fiction applies and even though commission earned would be income for income-tax purposes, GST requires total turnover to be treated as outward supply with credit for inward supplies from Principal.
 If the agent does not handle the goods but merely introduces buyer and seller, this fiction would not apply.
-Yet another category would be cases of Customs Brokers who handle the goods not for making further supplies of this goods but to clear them with customs for import or export.
+Yet another category would be cases of Customs Brokers who handle the goods not for making further supplies of such goods but to clear them with customs for import or export.

-ii.
-Circular No.73/47/2018-GST dated November 5, 2018 (in the context of del-credere agent) states as:
+(ii) Circular No.73/47/2018-GST dated November 5, 2018 (in the context of del-credere agent) states as:

-SI No. Issue Clarification 1 Whether a DCA falls under the ambit of agent under Para 3 of Schedule I of the CGST Act?
-As already clarified vide circular No. 57/31/2018-GST dated 4th September, 2018, whether or not the DCA will fall under the ambit of agent under Para 3 of Schedule I of the CGST Act depends on the following possible scenarios: for supply of goods is issued by the supplier to the customer, either himself or through DCA, the DCA does not fall under the ambit of agent. where the invoice for supply of goods is issued by the DCA in his own name, the DCA would fall under the ambit of agent.
-2 Whether the temporary short-term transaction-based loan extended by the DCA to the recipient (buyer), for which interest is charged by the DCA, is to be included in the value of goods being In such a scenario following activities are taking place: 1.
+SI.
+No. Issue Clarification 1 Whether a DCA falls under the ambit of agent under Para 3 of Schedule I of the CGST Act?
+As already clarified vide circular No. 57/31/2018-GST dated 4th September, 2018, whether or not the DCA will fall under the ambit of agent under Para 3 of Schedule I of the CGST Act depends on the following possible scenarios: I In case where the invoice for supply of goods is issued by the supplier to the customer, either himself or through DCA, the DCA does not fall under the ambit of agent.
+In case where the invoice for supply of goods is issued by the DCA in his own name, the DCA would fall under the ambit of agent.
+2 Whether the temporary short-term transaction-based loan extended by the DCA to the recipient (buyer), for which interest is charged by the DCA, is to be included in the value of goods being supplied by the supplier (principal) where DCA is not an agent under Para 3 of Schedule I of the CGST Act?
+In such a scenario following activities are taking place: 1.
 Supply of goods from supplier (principal) to recipient; 2.
 Supply of agency services from DCA to the supplier or the recipient or both; 3.
 Supply of extension of loan services by the DCA to the recipient.

-supplied bv supplier (principal) where DCA is not an agent under Para 3 of Schedule I of the CGST Act?

-It is clarified that in cases where the DCA is not an agent under Para 3 of Schedule I of the CGST Act, the temporary short-term transactionbased loan being provided by DCA to the buyer is a supply of service by the DCA to the recipient on Principal to Principal basis and is an independent supply.
+It is clarified that in cases where the DCA is not an agent under Para 3 of Schedule I of the CGST Act, the temporary short-term transaction-based loan being provided by DCA to the buyer is a supply of service by the DCA to the recipient on Principal to Principal basis and is an independent supply.
+Therefore, the interest being charged by the DCA would not form part of the value of supply of goods supplied (to the buyer) by the supplier.
+It may be noted that vide notification No.